joyent/joyent-repos/README.md

 This repository defines a "repos.json" spec for how the set of repos for a Joyent product can be defined, including metadata (labels).
-It also provides a tool (`jr`) for working with these repo manifests, for example to enable easily cloning one, a few, or all repos and running commands in those clones.
+It also provides a tool (`jr`) for working with these repo manifests -- for example to enable easily cloning one, a few, or all repos and running commands in those clones.
 (This effort was done as part of [RFD 70](https://github.com/joyent/rfd/blob/master/rfd/0070/README.md).)